GENICOM: Delisting

-GENICOM's stock was delisted from the NASDAQ in January when stock price went below $1.
+GENICOM's stock was delisted from the NASDAQ in January 2000 when stock price went below $1.
 CEO Paul Winn and Chief Financial Officer James Gale were relieved of their positions in March as the company went into chapter 11 and Shaun Donnellan was brought in as CEO.
 The Canadian operations were sold for $6.22 million and the airline printer business was sold to IER for $3.5 million.
 The ongoing lawsuit with Compaq was settled for $12.6 million.
-GENICOM International was spun off as a separate corporation, selling and marketing GENICOM products.

-In August, Sun Capital Partners and Art Gallo purchased the remaining assets of GENICOM, including the operations in Chantilly, Waynesboro and McAllen.
+In August 2000, Sun Capital Partners and Art Gallo purchased the remaining assets of GENICOM, including the operations in Chantilly, Waynesboro and McAllen.

 The Datacom manufacturing operation was purchased in 2001 and operated as a sister company.

 TallyGenicom

 In 2003, GENICOM and Tally merged to form TallyGenicom (TG).